Online M.A. in Educational Leadership

 The degree program is designed to be completed in five semesters including summer.
 Students should contact an academic advisor each semester and use Degree Works to monitor their progress.
 Students may begin the degree during any semester.

-• An undergraduate grade point average of 2.75 on a 4.0 scale
+- An undergraduate grade point average of 2.75 or higher on a 4.0 scale

-• A resume showing two years of classroom teaching experience
+- A resume showing one year of classroom teaching experience

-International applicants must have a minimum IELTS score of 7.0 OR TOEFL score of 95.
-This requirement is for non- United States citizens who are not native English speakers.
-Students from the United Kingdom, Canada, Australia and New Zealand are exempt from English proficiency verification.
+International applicants must also have a minimum IELTS Academic score of 7.0, TOEFL iBT score of 95, PTE Academic score of 64 or Duolingo English score of 125.
+This requirement is for non-United States citizens who are not native English speakers.
+Students from countries where English is known to be the official language of education are exempt from English proficiency verification.

 Probationary Admission